KarimaFathi/Database-SQL-Projects/README.md

 The task is to display all vehicles with a Coupe, Hatchback, or Sedan body type manufactured in the years 2008, 2012, or 2022.

+## Problem 29 : Check Vehicle Existence for a Specific Year

+The task is to check whether at least one vehicle exists in the database for the year 2000.